Krani

 Krani (Крани; Kranjë) is a village in the Resen Municipality in North Macedonia, roughly 19 km south of the municipal centre of Resen.

 History

 Krani has four known archaeological sites, two of which are from the Middle Ages, one from Late Antiquity, and one from the Hellenistic era.
 The latter was a fishing settlement and the two from the Middle Ages were churches.

-In 1905, Arvati's population consisted of 256 Bulgarian Exarchists and 342 Albanians.
-There was a Bulgarian school in the village.
+In 1905, Arvati's population consisted of 256 Macedonians and 342 Albanians.
+There was a Macedonian school in the village.

 Demographics

 Krani is inhabited by a Sunni Muslim Albanian majority and an Orthodox Macedonian minority.
 A small number of Albanian speaking Muslim Romani used to live in Krani and during the latter decades of the 20th century have migrated to Ohrid and Resen.
 In the late Ottoman period, some Bektashi Albanians, known locally as Kolonjarë, used to also reside in the village of Krani.
 The national census in 2002 showed that Krani had 416 residents, less than half of its 1961 population.